Home

 Size:

-First of all golf-balls can't be smaller than 1.68 inches in diameter.
-However the ball can be as big as you want it to be, but you shouldn't expect a bigger golf ball to travel very far.
+First of all balls can't be smaller than 1.68 inches in diameter.
+However the ball can be as big as you want it to be, but you shouldn't expect a bigger one to travel very far.

 Weight: